hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                Outlines the high availability plan for the submitter and queuer subcomponents.
-This is a first draft; the plan is subject to change.
+                Update the local build instructions in the Grid documentation so they always references the latest canonical list of prerequisites as outlined in the repo's README.md file.

-Signed-off-by: Chris Eckhardt <eckhardt@bitwise.io>
+Signed-off-by: Amelia Bradley <bradley@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-07-11 19:06:41 +0000 UTC
+        Created At 2022-07-21 17:14:25 +0000 UTC
     </div>
 </div>